 Sit down in a relaxed posture.
-Take 3 deep breaths.
+Take three deep breaths.
 Now take a deep breath, as deep as you could.
 Chant “Auuuuuuuum” for as long as you can.
 Repeat the process thrice. i.e.- Chant “Aum” 3 times.

 #3 Stretching Jaw Muscles

 Normally our jaw muscles (facial muscles) are not relaxed and open.
-They are kind of tense.
+They are tense.
 They don’t let your mouth open wide.
 That’s why you feel a kind of pressure and hesitation while speaking.
 The solution is to stretch your jaw muscles.